-We have implemented FBCrypt in Xen 4.1.1 [6] and TightVNC Java Viewer 2.0.95 [7].
-We added only 4197 lines of code to the VMM.
-In Xen, domain 0 is the management VM, while domain U is a user VM.
+We have implemented FBCrypt in Xen 4.1.1 [8] and TightVNC Java Viewer 2.0.95 [9].
+We added only 5497 lines of code to the VMM.
+In Xen, the management VM and a user VM are called domain 0 and domain U, respectively.
 A VNC server and virtual devices are a part of QEMU running in domain 0.
-The target guest operating system is para-virtualized Linux.
+As guest operating systems, FBCrypt supports para-virtualized Linux and fully-virtualized operating systems.
+The former is called a PV guest and is modified for running in VMs.
+The latter is called an HVM guest and can be run in VMs without any modification.
+We have confirmed that Linux 2.6.32 and 3.2.0, Windows 7 and FreeBSD 9.1 run with FBCrypt.